-Copper and Testosterone: Not The Most Popular Mineral, Yet it Likely Has Some T Boosting Effects
+Copper and Testosterone: Not The Most Popular Mineral, but it has T-Boosting Benefits

 Copper (Cu) is definitely not the first thing that comes to mind when we talk about testosterone boosting micronutrients, or just about plain minerals.
 All-in-all, it’s a very unpopular mineral to supplement with, and nobody really cares about copper.

 But I think we should be a little more interested in our copper intake than what we are now…

 …Because chelated copper could actually increase testosterone levels, when taken at optimal dosages.

 It has multiple important functions in the human body, including: oxygen transportation, photosynthesis, etc. Copper deficiency is also associated with thyroid problems, impaired growth, osteoporosis, and with abnormal glucose and cholesterol metabolism.